arianafernandes/triplea/ESOF-docs/Assignment 2 - Requirements Elicitation.md

 In the following sections, it will be presented the use cases and the requirements and features of TripleA.
 In the last section, it will be presented and discussed the domain model of the project.

 ## Description
 Relying on a community willing to participate in improving TripleA, it would become very hard to manage the project without well-defined elicitation techniques.
-Notwithstanding, it’s obviously not mandatory for the stakeholders to participate in the requirement elicitation process, due to the "open source" development style of the project, it´s very natural to engage.
+Notwithstanding, it’s obviously not mandatory for the stakeholders to participate in the requirement elicitation process, due to the "open source" development style of the project, it's very natural to engage.
 There is a section explaining the details of all contributions and the levels that can be done, using a tag system.
 The issues can be divided in three groups: discussion, feature, bug, infra/code.
 All the stakeholders can contribute on the process of requirements elicitation.
 This process involves a few steps: proposal, discussion inside the community, establish its priority and ,finally, the decision about the implementation.
 We can find some examples of this process here (link).